mostafa7904/alibaba-challenge/README.md

 This website uses google analytics to analyze trafic.

+### Testing

+I couldn't add any tests because of the shortage of time.
+Only the good old css outline property to test the layout.
+The continents endpoint in the api was down.
+And since I've already made it, I didn't have time to rewrite that part.

 ### Build

 Since we have a lot of unused styles in our app we need to make sure they don't make it to production.
 Therefore i used the [purgecss](https://github.com/FullHuman/purgecss) plugin with [postcss](https://github.com/postcss/postcss) in order to remove all the unused css classes.
 Since I already installed postcss I thought it's a good opportunity to use the [autoprifixer](https://github.com/postcss/autoprefixer) plugin for adding the prefixed styles to the website.